Wednesday, March 17, 2010

 The Best Frosting Ever

-In spite of my lackluster frosting skills and junky photos, this frosting is to die for.
+This frosting is to die for.
 It's like whipped cream.
+You MUST try it!

 I've seen it in several places on the internet, so I don't know who came up with it first, but I used the recipe from OurBestBites.
 The Pioneer Woman also posted one on her Tasty Kitchen blog.
 They both include photo tutorials that are worth checking out.
 I recommend the one from Our Best Bites, because they get a better finished product.

-This frosting is best eaten within 24-48 hours and does not do well in the fridge.
+This frosting is best eaten within 24-48 hours and does not do well in the fridge or in warm temps (above 80 degrees).
 Store the cupcakes in an airtight container at room temperature (65-75 degrees F).

-Also, you can use any flavoring you want: vanilla, almond, coconut, lemon, etc. I recommend reading the reviews on Our Best Bites - they are chock full of information.
+Also, you can use any flavoring/extract you want: vanilla, almond, coconut, lemon, etc.

 1 cup milk